 Grab a Bite to Eat

 A journey to see Sailing Through the Winter Solstice is also an opportunity to sample the delicious food options available right along the park.
 The Wine Kitchen offers a fine-dining experience overlooking the winter light display on the Creek.
-Savor a taste of Mexico at La Paz.
+Savor a taste of Mexico at Plaza Mexico or La Paz.
 Have a unique experience at Frederick Social, where you can grab a vending card and pour yourself a pint or a glass of wine.
 They also offer a variety of vegetarian and vegan dining options.

 This is just the start – explore our Downtown Frederick Dining Guide to learn about more restaurant options in the historic district.